IDEA-Research/TAPTR/README.md

   title={TAPTR: Tracking Any Point with Transformers as Detection}, author={Hongyang Li and Hao Zhang and Shilong Liu and Zhaoyang Zeng and Tianhe Ren and Feng Li and Lei Zhang}, booktitle={Proceedings of the IEEE/CVF European Conference on Computer Vision}, year={2024}
 }
+@inproceedings{
+  title={TAPTRv2: Attention-based Position Update Improves Tracking Any Point}, author={Hongyang Li and Hao Zhang and Shilong Liu and Zhaoyang Zeng and Feng Li and Tianhe Ren and Bohan Li and Lei Zhang}, journal={arXiv preprint arXiv:2407.16291
+  },
+  year={2024}
+}
 ```